mdolab/pyoptsparse/doc/guide.rst

 Constraints
 +++++++++++

-The simplest way to add a single constraint with no bounds (ie not a very useful constraint!) is::
+The simplest way to add a single constraint with no bounds (i.e., not a very useful constraint!) is::

   >>> optProb.addCon('not_a_real_constraint')